Wednesday, December 29, 2021

 The existence of breakthrough cases and how vaccines have little to no impact on transmission rates has important public policy implications

 1. First and foremost, vaccination status does not indicate whether a person is an active threat as it pertains to COVID.
-This means that vaccination status should be used as a determinant to allow or deny access to a service (e.g., restaurant, concerts, entry to a country).
+This means that vaccination status should not be used as a determinant to allow or deny access to a service (e.g., restaurant, concerts, entry to a country).

 2. A vaccine mandate is not a form of collective self-defense.
 There is no way to prove if an individual will be responsible for disease transmission, especially given how commonplace COVID is.
 Not everyone who is vaccinated develops immunity.
 As we have seen, it is possible to transmit COVID even when vaccinated.
 Conversely, some unvaccinated people never become infected.
 Furthermore, the unvaccinated who have natural immunity seem to have greater immunity than those who only have vaccine immunity.
 At a minimum, this should help remove stigma against those who do not want get vaccinated.